jhu-arch/arch-tutorial/Shorts.rst

 .. _R: https://www.r-project.org/

-How to code a Slurm script
+How to create a Slurm script
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-A Slurm script is used to submit and manage jobs in a high-performance computing (HPC) environment that uses the Slurm workload manager.
-Slurm is a popular open-source resource management and job scheduling system used on many HPC clusters and supercomputers.
+ Slurm scripts are used to submit and manage jobs in a high-performance computing (HPC) environment that uses the Slurm workload manager.
+Slurm is a popular open-source resource management and job scheduling application used on many HPC clusters and supercomputers.

 A basic example of a Slurm script
 ---------------------------------